sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 - The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the OLEDB source.
 - Wrote ETL packages to extract, transform and load data from the OLEDB source to Staging and staging to EDW Databases.
 - Created a metric table for an audit of Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
-- Created a server agent to schedule the loading of Staging, and Warehouse Database.
+- Created a server agent to schedule the loading of Staging and Warehouse Database.

   ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/SalesCETL.PNG)